jareware/css-architecture/README.md

 }
 ```

-Finally, all CSS preprocessors support the concept of [mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins), which allow you to more or less whatever you want:
+Finally, all CSS preprocessors support the concept of [mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins), which are a tremendously powerful tool:

 ```scss
 .myapp-Button {